benoitalix/hyva-vscode-snippets/README.md

 # Hyvä Themes VSCode Snippets

 A collection of [Hyvä themes](https://hyva.io/) code snippets for Visual Studio Code.
+Most part of the snippets are inspired by the [Hyvä Documentation](https://docs.hyva.io/).

 ## Installation